vitejs/vite-plugin-react-pages/packages/create-project/template-lib-monorepo/packages/button/README.md

 ## Extract API info from Typescript code

-You can extract API from ts interface and render it into page.
+You can extract API from Typescript interface and render it into page.

 The following markdown

 ```tsx
 <TsInfo src="./src/types.ts" name="ButtonProps" />
 ```

+> The `name` should be the export name of the Typescript interface.

 will result in: